ivanphlau/ivanlau.github.io/_teaching/2019 -spring-INFR08009.md

 university: "University of Edinburgh"
 semester: Spring 2019
 permalink: /teaching/2019-spring-INFR08009
-excerpt: "This course provides a formal and practical introduction to the algorithms and data structures as well as machine learning.
-"
+excerpt: "This course presents key symbolic and numerical data structures and algorithms for manipulating them.
+Introductory numerical and symbolic learning methods provide a context for the algorithms and data structures.
+To make the presented ideas concrete, the module will extend the student's skills in Java and Matlab.
+Examples will be taken from all areas of Informatics."
 ---

 I hosted two of the tutorial groups, each around 10 students.